justingtzk/SoftwareQuality_Exercise4/README.md

 This repository contains a Java-based software project developed for a university course on Software Quality.
 The project includes implementations and tests for computing the greatest common divisor (GCD) and a stack data structure.
 It uses Maven for project management and dependency resolution.

+## Purpose

+The purpose of this project is to demonstrate basic software quality principles by implementing a simple mathematical utility and a stack data structure, along with corresponding tests.
+This exercise also reinforces the use of Maven for dependency management and test automation with JUnit.

 ## Project Structure

 The project comprises the following primary files: